Rope Handrail f.a.q.s

 Our rope bannisters are functional hand rails, properly made with knots or splices at each end and strong fittings with four points of attachment to the wall and secured to the rope by retaining screws (locking pins).

 We have supplied many stair ropes which have been approved by UK building inspectors - generally, they are pleased to see a proper job rather than a last minute lash up!
-Some feedback on this here, from one one of our customers.
+Some feedback on this from one of our customers.

 Back

-An untreated natural fibre rope will generally last only a couple of years if used outside, depending on the circumstances; the rope will absorb the moisture and then shrink, trapping the moisture and rotting from within.
+An untreated natural fibre rope will last only a couple of years if used outside, depending on the circumstances; the rope will absorb the moisture and then shrink, trapping the moisture and rotting from within.
 Ropes such as hemp or manila are a little better than most because they retain some of the plant's natural oil, so if you have a well ventilated situation you could use these, but both will eventually bleach or discolour in the sunlight, plus there is the shrinkage to consider, so you will have to allow a little more drop in the rope to account for this.

 The rope itself is still serviceable for a good long time, but it will look and feel scruffy long before a polyester rope.
 Many imitation hemp ropes are made from polypropylene as it is quite a cheap raw material.